Healthy Kids Cooking: Green Beans with Turkey Bacon

-Green Bean and Bacon Bundles are a wonderful southern treat but high in fat and calories.
+Green bean and bacon bundles are a wonderful Southern treat, but they're high in fat and calories.
 My 10-year-old daughter and I came up with this terrific remake, which uses turkey bacon and sugar substitute.
 We are addicted to these and can't make them often enough.
 Yum!

 - 1 tea garlic salt, add to taste